About the Journal

 About Ciencias Marinas

 A bilingual open-access publication, Ciencias Marinas (CM) is an international peer-reviewed journal that contains original research findings in all areas of marine science.
-It is published quarterly by the Autonomous University of Baja California, Mexico, and all its contents are publicly available on our journal website.
-Though a limited number of copies are still printed, the journal is mainly distributed in its electronic format.
+It is published on a rolling basis by the Autonomous University of Baja California, Mexico, and all its contents are publicly available on our journal website.

 CM was conceived in 1973 as part of an academic project aimed to entice local researchers to publicly disclose their findings by adopting the culture of peer-review publishing.
 This academic project evolved into an international journal after accepting papers from researchers in the United States and, eventually, other parts of the world.
 Because of the diversity in authorship, CM issues were initially published in either Spanish or English, and occasionally in both languages.
 It was not until 1984 when CM included both language versions of all its contents, and it then became the fully bilingual journal it still is today.
 At CM we believe our inclusive format allows us not only to address a wider range of submissions from international authors but also to make published findings available to a wider international audience.